FIRST: FrontrunnIng Resilient Smart ConTracts: Introduction

-In Ethereum, every transaction is publicly visible in the pending pool (or mempool), before it is mined.
-Consequently, anyone watching the pending pool can identify a user transaction, $tx_{A}$, and try to frontrun it by submitting another transaction with more gas price than $tx_{A}$.
-We pictorially depict a frontrunning attack in Figure~\ref{tbl:sandwich1}.
-The adversary, Mallory, watches the peer-to-peer (P2P) network for potential victim transactions.
-Once an honest user, Alice, submits a transaction $tx_{A}$ with gas price of $G_{A}$, Mallory creates a transaction $tx_{M}$ with gas price $G_{M}$ where $G_{M} > G_{A}$ to be included in the upcoming block.
 Examples of frontrunning attacks can be seen on various decentralized applications (dApps).
-The first and most prominent attack vector is on decentralized exchanges (DEX).
-DEX is an exchange platform built on smart contracts and enables users to exchange assets without the need for an intermediary~\cite{qin2021quantifying}.
-Unlike centralized exchanges where users wait for their sell/buy orders to be complete, most DEX's, e.g., Sushiswap and Uniswap~\cite{SUSHISWAP, UNISWAP}, use an automatic pricing mechanism known as Automated Market Maker (AMM) to perform instant trades.
+The first and most prominent attack vector is on decentralized exchanges (DEXes).
+DEXes are exchange platforms built on smart contracts that enable users to exchange assets without the need for an intermediary~\cite{qin2021quantifying}.
+Unlike centralized exchanges, where users wait for their buy/sell orders to be fulfilled, most DEXes—e.g., Uniswap~\cite{UNISWAP}—use an automatic pricing mechanism known as an Automated Market Maker (AMM) to perform instant trades.

-A frontrunner can perform attacks with highly predictable results due to their deterministic pricing mechanism as well as the transparency of liquidity amounts.
+A frontrunner can perform attacks with highly predictable results due to deterministic pricing mechanism as well as the transparency of liquidity amounts of decentralized exchanges.
 In this context, Qin \emph{et al.} estimated a profit of 1.51 Million USD made by frontrunners~\cite{qin2021quantifying}.
-Other domains that are affected by frontrunning attacks include (but are not limited to) gambling \cite{eskandari2019sok}, bug bounty programs \cite{breidenbach2018enter}, smart contracts exploits \cite{torres2021frontrunner}, and clogging \cite{qin2021quantifying}, which emphasizes the threat and the need for mitigation.
+Other domains that are affected by frontrunning attacks include (but are not limited to) gambling \cite{eskandari2019sok}, bug bounty programs \cite{breidenbach2018enter}, smart contract exploits \cite{torres2021frontrunner}, and clogging \cite{qin2021quantifying}, which emphasizes the threat and the need for mitigation.
 In this work, we aim to mitigate frontrunning attacks on blockchains that support smart contracts such as Ethereum, but without modifying the blockchain's underlying infrastructure.
+The core idea behind \FIRST{} is to prevent Mallory from frontrunning Alice's transaction, $tx_{A}$, with her own transaction, $tx_{M}$, by ensuring that $tx_{A}$ is included in the block before $tx_{M}$.
+We introduce a novel approach to achieve this by leveraging Verifiable Delay Functions (VDFs) to impose a delay on $tx_{M}$~\cite{boneh2018verifiable}.
+Specifically, \FIRST{} requires Mallory's transaction to wait for a predetermined amount of time, during which the VDF is evaluated, before it can interact with the dApp implementing the frontrunning protection.
+Once Mallory completes the VDF evaluation, she generates a proof that is then verified by a set of verifiers.
+Transactions that fail to be verified by the verifiers are rejected from calling the smart contract function.